code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 ---

 ## Alias
-Show items that have been aliases in your environment.
+Show commands that have been aliased in your environment.

 ```bash
 alias